Raquel Becker eliminated What do the followers think?

 It is logical that as the weeks go by in the fifth season of Exatlon United States, the Sundays of struggle for permanence become increasingly difficult and emotional.
-Although with total security, we dare to say that until today, the toughest elimination was that of March 22, where Contestant Raquel Becker was defeated, one of the strongest women on her team, who fought with claws and teeth to the end.
+Although with total security, we dare to say that until today, the toughest elimination was last March 21, where Contestant Raquel Becker was defeated, one of the strongest women on her team, who fought with claws and teeth to the end.

-The fight to continue in the competition took place in one of the most complex circuits of Exatlon United States, the “Circuit of Force”, where the men of Team Famosos and the women of Team Contendientes were in danger, who was defeated in a contest. of heart attack where until the end, it was played in total equality of conditions.
+The fight to continue in the competition took place in one of the most complex circuits of Exatlon United States, the “Circuit of Force”, where the men of Team Famosos and the women of Team Contendientes were in danger, which was defeated in a contest. of infarction where until the end, it was played in total equality of conditions.

 As the Contestants who were not favored by the score in the last fight for permanence, it was the blue women who were in danger and had to go to elimination.
-This is where everything becomes more complex, with Ana Parra injured, Denisse Novoa as team leader upon arrival after an injury, Claudia Ramos would have the lowest score, and according to the decision of “La Pantera” Novoa, they were Raquel Becker and Claudia Ramos who faced each other in a final fight to remain in the competition.
+This is where everything becomes more complex, with Ana Parra injured, Denisse Novoa as team leader upon arrival, after an injury, Claudia Ramos would have the lowest score, and according to the decision of “La Pantera” Novoa, it was Raquel Becker and Claudia Ramos who faced each other in a final fight to remain in the competition.

 Raquel Becker leaves and the controversy ignites